Ōtaki Civic Theatre refurbishment

 A major upgrade of the Ōtaki Civic Theatre has been brought forward, thanks to a $500,000 grant from the Government’s Provincial Growth Fund (PGF).

-The refurbishment works began in October 2020 and are scheduled to be finished in May 2021.
+The refurbishment works began in October 2020 and were completed in June 2021.

 The benefits of refurbishing the Civic Theatre go deeper into the Ōtaki community than just an improved building.
 Supported by a Provincial Growth Fund grant, Council will be working hard to deliver positive social outcomes to the community.
 Council will use the combined buying power of the Government grant and its own contribution to deliver community benefits above and beyond the cost of the refurbishment.
-Examples of positive social outcomes we aim to generate by this project include:
+Examples of positive social outcomes generated by this project include:

 - Buying local